Education in partnership with

 Duration of fellowship and funding

-The training will start in the first half of the year 2020 and last for six months.
+The training will start in the first half of the year 2024.
+One place will be available for one year while two places will be available for 6 months.
 The successful fellows will receive a grant by MSKCC, funded by the Breast Cancer Research Foundation.
 Health insurance will be provided.
 The training itself is offered for free.

 The programme offers an intensive, individualised instruction in breast imaging interpretation and clinical research methodology.
 It includes training in breast imaging for screening, diagnosis and intervention, incorporating daily image interpretation of mammography, ultrasound and MRI studies; biopsy onset action and follow-up; and quality control in a busy, state-of-the-art breast center.
 During the training period, the radiologist will be assigned a research mentor and a clinical mentor, and will receive intensive one-on-one instruction in the use of the Breast Imaging Reporting and Data System (BI-RADS) lexicon.
 In addition, trainees work on a clinical research project.
 They are additionally helped to prepare an original research manuscript for publication and are mentored in grantsmanship to support continued research upon their return home.